Micro-mobility Programs

 Challenges

-- No return on investment if modeled to be free to campus population
+- No return on investment if offered for free to campus population

 - Bikes require routine maintenance and can be targets for vandalism